 The objective of this investigation is to build theoretical frameworks in the social science domains of economics, management, and politics, using formal mathematical models from the natural science domains of ecological, developmental, and evolutionary biology, and interpretive methodologies from the humanities-based domains of philosophy, history and language.
 This ‘fit-form-function-performance’ economics framework begins to capture the biological processes of ecology-morphology-physiology-evolution.
 By engaging non-adjacent academic disciplines having significant variance in epistemological/ontological bases – ‘wicked interdisciplinarity’ – this project unlocks discipline-based orthodoxies and begin to develop novel insights for academic theory and practice (both at micro firm-level strategy and macro nation-level policy).

 Additional project information and resources can be found in the Business Ecosystems section of the BII site on WebLearn.
 This is a members-only area: requests to join may be sent to email@example.com.
-Additionally, information and resources can be found at the International Institute for Strategic Leadership website here.
+Additionally, information and resources can be found on the International Institute for Strategic Leadership website here.
 Details regarding the seminar series are available for download here.

 Please note that related BII projects include: A Systems Approach to Management Studies, Cooperation and Reputation in Dynamic Networks and Inheritance and Cooperation.